Jobs & Internships

 CRK has legal internships available year-round to law students for part-time work during the semester and full-time or part-time during the summer.
 A legal internship with CRK will provide a wide spectrum of experience that will transfer to future environmental-related work opportunities.
 Legal interns work under the close direction and supervision of our General Counsel, but also have opportunities to work in collaborative efforts with other staff and outside organizations.
 Work will include legal research and writing, advocacy and policy work, field investigations, stakeholder meetings, and involvement with litigation.
-Funding may be available for paid internships.
 Experience and/or course work in environmental law, water resources, environmental justice, and the Clean Water Act is recommended.

 Other Internship Opportunities:

 CRK has other opportunities for interns to become involved and help promote our mission.
 Interns at CRK are given the opportunity that are hands-on both demanding and rewarding.
 We offer internships with experience to a variety of topics in a variety of fields such as environmental policy, chemistry, ecology, education, office administration, fundraising, cleanups, field work and special events.
 Internships are unpaid, but offer real world experience in the nonprofit business world and provide exposure and education on the challenges facing our natural resources.

 Interested candidates should submit a cover letter, résumé, and recent grades.
 Cover letters should address the candidates' personal goals and interests, as well as their experience and interest in working for CRK.
 Send applications to Attn: Bonnie Jackson via email (firstname.lastname@example.org), or by fax (404) 352-8676, or by mail: 3 Puritan Mill, 916 Joseph Lowery Blvd., Atlanta, GA 30318.